 CEO – Roles and Responsibilities

-The CEO’s role is to design the strategies, policies for the organization, and to execute the plans, and also to direct the subordinates to accomplish the goal of the company.
+The CEO’s role is to design the strategies and policies for the organization, execute the plans, and direct the subordinates to accomplish the company’s goal.

-The CEO’s role is also to organize, direct, and control the goals made and also to support strategic planning.
+The CEO’s role is also to organize, direct, and control the goals made and support strategic planning.